-You can find your textbooks and course materials by searching for your specific term at https://uwsp.bncollege.com/shop/uw-stevens/page/find-textbooks.
+You can find your textbooks and course materials by searching for your specific term at uwsp.bncollege.com.

-From there, you can check your books out online to be shipped to you from the Stevens Point campus bookstore.
+From the link above, you can check your books out online to be shipped to you from the Stevens Point campus bookstore.
 You also have the option to stop into the Stevens Point campus bookstore to pick up your books in-person.
 If you come in-person, be sure to check with a bookstore associate for where to locate your rental textbooks.

-When it comes time to return your rented textbooks, you have three options:
+When it comes time to return your textbooks, you have two options:

 Contact the University Bookstore & Text Rental